Qiyan: Al-Andalus

 It seems that for the first century or so in al-Andalus, qiyān were brought west after being trained in Medina or Baghdad, or were trained by artists from the east.
 It seems that by the 11th century, with the collapse of the Caliphate of Córdoba, qiyān tended to be trained in Córdoba rather than imported after training.
 It seems that while female singers still existed, enslaved ones were no longer found in al-Andalus in the 14th century CE.

+Qiyan-slave-girls were initially imported to al-Andalus from Medina, which was first noted during the reign of al-Hakam I (r.
+796–822).
+However, qiyan soon started to be trained in Cordoba and from 1013 in Seville; it is however unknown if the tradition was preserved in the Emirate of Granada.
+Qiyan-slaves were selected to be trained for this function as children, and underwent a long training to fit the demands.
+The qiyan-slaves were not secluded from men in harem as free women or slave concubines, but in contrast performed for male guests — sometimes from behind a screen and sometimes visible — and are perhaps the most well documented of all female slaves.
+While trained qiyan-slaves were sexually available to their enslaver, they were not categorized or sold as concubines and, with their training, were the most expensive female slaves.